Ellen DeGeneres on why she's now 'grateful' for struggles after coming out

 And then there's DeGeneres' decision to come out to the public.
 When she finally opted to do so, she was hit with a flurry of backlash, which sent her into a downward spiral of depression.

-Add to that the fact that her show, "Ellen," was cancelled a year after her character came out on TV.
+Add to that the fact that her show, "Ellen," was canceled a year after her character came out on TV.

 Twenty years later, DeGeneres said she is “grateful” for her life experiences, which have led her to her success today.